Hartsville Christmas Parade is Saturday

-One of the most well-kept holiday traditions in the Hartsville community is the Hartsville Christmas Parade.
-The 2019 parade will begin at 3 p.m. on Saturday as a part of the Hartsville for the Holidays season.
+HARTSVILLE, S.C. – One of the most well-kept holiday traditions in the Hartsville community is the Hartsville Christmas Parade.
+The 2019 parade will begin at 3 p.m.
+Saturday as a part of the Hartsville for the Holidays season.

 As a collaboration of the community, the Hartsville Christmas Parade will feature Hartsville’s first responders, local businesses, marching bands, dance troops.
 An appearance by Santa Claus will end the parade.

-“This is truly the most wonderful time of the year in Hartsville and our team is so excited about the opportunity to showcase our beloved tradition of the Hartsville Christmas Parade that highlights our local businesses and organizations,” said Lauren Baker, city of Hartsville public information director.
+“This is truly the most wonderful time of the year in Hartsville and our team is so excited about the opportunity to showcase our beloved tradition of the Hartsville Christmas Parade that highlights our local businesses and organizations,” said Lauren Baker, public information director for the city.
 “These events also provide ample opportunities for residents and visitors alike to enjoy the holiday season in Hartsville by eating, shopping, and exploring all of our local businesses.”

-The parade route will begin at the intersection of South Fifth Street and Washington Street and continue down South Fifth Street toward Downtown.
+The parade route will begin at the intersection of South Fifth Street and Washington Street and continue down South Fifth Street toward downtown.
 The parade will turn right onto Laurens Avenue, just before Applebee’s, and turn left on South Fourth Street past the Fairfield Inn.
 The parade will continue on Fourth Street, past the Hartsville Farmers Market on Cargill Way, and will turn left onto Carolina Avenue.
-Finally, it will end at Thornwell School for the Arts, 437 W. Carolina Ave.
+It will end at Thornwell School for the Arts, 437 W. Carolina Ave.

-Parade goers are encouraged to visit the Hartsville Farmers Market before the parade from 9 a.m. — 1 p.m.
+Parade-goers are encouraged to visit the Hartsville Farmers Market before the parade from 9 a.m. to 1 p.m.
 The special holiday edition the market is located on East Carolina Avenue.
-Additionally, before his parade appearance, Santa Claus will be available for photographs at the Hartsville Museum’s, “Simply Christmas Exhibit”, located at 222 N. Fifth St. from 9:30 a.m. to 12:30 p.m.
-Photos are free.
-Please bring your own camera.
+Additionally, before his parade appearance, Santa Claus will be available for photographs at the Hartsville Museum’s, “Simply Christmas Exhibit,” at 222 N. Fifth St. from 9:30 a.m. to 12:30 p.m.
+Photos are free but have your own camera.

 (0) comments